JasonEl1/take-a-break/README.md

 # take-a-break

 Python command line tool to remind you to take breaks when working.
-Currently only tested on macos.
+Currently only tested on MacOS.

+No distracting timers, no app running in the background, no large installs, just a simple system to increase productivity.

-### Quick setup (MacOS)
+### Quick setup (MacOS/Linux)

 Open the `take-a-break` folder after downloading and run the following command in the terminal: `./setup.sh`